I write a lot about Kubernetes. I run it daily. I genuinely like it.

 Start simple.
 Add complexity when you need it, not when you think you might need it someday.

 Docker Compose for development and small production workloads.
-Kubernetes when you have the problems that Kubernetes solves — not before.
+Kubernetes when you actually have the problems Kubernetes solves, and not a sprint before.

 - What problem am I solving?

-- Is Kubernetes the simplest solution for this problem?
+- Is Kubernetes the simplest solution to that problem?

-- Do I have the resources (time, money, expertise) to maintain Kubernetes?
+- Do I have the time, money, and expertise to keep it healthy?

-If the answer is “no” to any of these questions, look at alternatives.
-Docker Compose, Nomad, PaaS, VMs — they all exist for a reason.
+A “no” to any of those is a nudge to look at the alternatives.
+Docker Compose, Nomad, PaaS, plain VMs all exist because they each fit a shape of problem better than Kubernetes does.